 Dr Linda Kaye and Dr Helen Wall explore the psychological and contextual correlates of particular online behaviours (e.g., emoji usage), as well as understanding how these impact upon personality judgements.
 Within this, they have recently found personality correlates of emoji use on social networking sites, as well as users’ smiley emojis being associated with a number of positive personality judgements.
 They are currently furthering this area of enquiry by exploring other online behaviours and the impact these have on personality judgements.

 Dr Linda Kaye work is currently exploring the the emotional processing of emoji, and how this corresponds to language.
 Specifically, it is aiming to establish the extent to which emoji are actually processed emotionally.
 Further will be exploring perceptual relationships between space and properties of sound with emoji.
-This project is in collaboration with colleagues at the Autonomous University of Madrid, Spain and Griffith University, Australia and Nottingham Trent University, UK.
+This project is in collaboration with colleagues at the Autonomous University of Madrid, Spain, Griffith University, Australia and Nottingham Trent University, UK.